saberbf/POS_Tagging/POS/README.txt

 2) file.words -- one token per line, with blank lines between sentences.
    Format of an input file for a tagging program.

-For this assignment, we are distributing the following files:
+The following files are ditributed in for this project:

 POS_train.pos  -- to use as the training corpus

-POS_dev.words   -- to use as your development set (for testing your system)
+POS_dev.words   -- to use as development set

-POS_dev.pos     -- to use to check how well your system is doing
+POS_dev.pos     -- to use to check how well the system is doing

-POS_test.words -- to run your system on.
-You should produce a file in
+POS_test.words -- to run the model on.
+The output file is in
-	     	the .pos format as your output and submit it as per the submission instructions to be announced.
+	     	the .pos format .

-scorer.py -- the scorer we develop to evaluate the output files
+scorer.py -- the scorer is to evaluate the output files